Braces? Aligners? Winnipeg Orthodontist Dr. John Campbell Talks about Your Options

 There’s more than one way to cook a turkey.
 And there’s more than one way to straighten teeth.
 If you check out braces and orthodontics on the internet you’ll find lots of different ways to straighten teeth.
-Cooking a turkey is the same thing – lots of different ways.
-It can seem confusing that there are so many approaches – lots of similarities of course, but some real differences too.
-Crooked teeth come in many forms and have many features.
+It can seem confusing that there are so many approaches – crooked teeth come in many forms and have many features.

 Every dentist and orthodontist I know passionately wants to learn and get better at what we do.
 We all set out to give our patients a better smile and a better experience.
 We all discover different ways to do that as we learn and grow.
 We also have different personalities and experiences in our careers and we’re molded by all of this.

 The bottom line?
 There are many different ways to successfully straighten teeth for a great smile.
 We all come up with ways that we find work best for us and our patients.
 There is no final truth in any of this.
 New information and knowledge are always being discovered and we gradually work this into our offices as we refine our techniques.